pzzd/thinking-about-deep-learning/04-bayes-loop.md

 ## Lessons learned

-You have to capture your doubt in the evidence value in the Bayes Theorem.
-And evidence can be picked out of think air, or you can create some evidence with your intuition or observations.
-This makes sense is a narrative way: if you have absolutely no doubt the coin is fair, then of course you have a 50/50 chance of heads or tails.
+To use a Bayes Loop to calculate a probability, you have to put a number value to your doubt or the bias you think is there is.
+This makes sense is a non-technical, narrative kind of way: if you have absolutely no doubt the coin is fair, then of course you have a 50/50 chance of heads or tails every single time.

-then P(F) is 1 and of course P(F|H) is 1.
+Your doubt should be captured in the Prior (the probability that the coin is fair) in the first test.
+The value for the Prior can be picked out of thin air, or you can use intuition or observations.

-The doubt can be introduced in the Prior from your intuition on the first test.
-From there, it always comes from the previous Posterior value.
+After the first test, the Prior always comes from the previous Posterior value.

+# Lingering doubts

+It looks like it will also work in the first test with a Prior of 1 (meaning you assume the coin is fair) but Evidence (the probability of get any one result) that is not equal between all possible results.
+But then what do you use for Evidence for subsequent tests?
+Maybe you recalculate it based on actualy outcomes?